manelpuig/rUBot_mecanum_ws/Documentation/2b_rubot_rbpi_bringup.md

 >Take care about:
 >- Motor connections

 ![](./Images/2b_motor.jpg)

 >- Shield schematics

 ![](./Images/2b_shield.jpg)

->- Pin number of encoders and PWM
+>- Pin number of encoders, PWM and DIR in config.h and encoder.h files

 ![](./Images/2b_pinout.jpg)
->- When you want to test the program in ROS, you need to close the arduino IDE to make available the USB connection

 The final code will be: